reflectoring/reflectoring.github.io/_posts/2021-04-25-spring-cloud-aws-sqs.md

 Amazon Simple Queue Service (SQS) is a distributed messaging system for point-to-point communication and is offered as a fully managed service in the AWS Cloud.

-It follows the familiar messaging semantics of a producer sending a message to a queue and a consumer reading this message from the queue once the message is available.
+It follows the familiar messaging semantics of a producer sending a message to a queue and a consumer reading this message from the queue once the message is available as shown here:

 ![SQS queue](/assets/img/posts/aws-sqs-spring-cloud/SQS-Queue.png)

+The producer will continue to function normally even if the consumer application is temporarily not available.
 This enables decoupling the producer system from the consumer by facilitating asynchronous mode of communication.

 The SQS queue used for storing messages is highly-scalable, and reliable with its storage distributed across multiple servers.
 The SQS queue can be of two types:
 1. **Standard**:  Standard queues have maximum throughput, best-effort ordering, and at-least-once delivery.